IPA - Image Processing Algorithms

 or created by means of Prima toolkit.
 See the Prima::Image manpage for

-the information about Prima::Image
+the information about Prima::Image class functionality.

 IPA methods are grouped in several modules, that contain the